|

 LED lighting offers longer life, lower wattage (and hence running costs), compact designs and more flexibility - including such innovations as user-programmable

-intensity and spectral output.
-LED's also offer "point source" lighting that gives a pleasant shimmer to the water (like metal halides) - an effect not
+intensity, spectral output and gradual ramping up and down for dawn and dusk effects.
+LED's also offer "point source" lighting that gives a pleasant shimmer to the water

-seen with the "flat" light from a fluorescent tube.
+(like metal halides) - an effect not seen with the "flat" light from a fluorescent tube.

 |